Francis Scott Key: "The Star-Spangled Banner"

-At dawn, Key was able to see a large American flag waving over the fort, and he started writing a poem about his experience, on the back of a letter he had kept in his pocket.
-On September 16, Key, Skinner and Beanes were released from the fleet.
-When they arrived in Baltimore that evening, Key completed the poem at the Indian Queen Hotel, where he was staying, His finished manuscript was untitled and unsigned.
-When printed as a broadside the next day, it was given the title "Defence of Fort M'Henry” with the notation: "Tune – Anacreon in Heaven" This was a popular tune that Key had already used as a setting for his 1805 song "When the Warrior Returns", celebrating American heroes of the First Barbary War.
-It was soon published in newspapers first in Baltimore and then across the nation, and given the new title The Star-Spangled Banner.
+At dawn, Key was able to see a large American flag waving over the fort, and he started writing a poem about his experience on the back of a letter that he had kept in his pocket.
+On September 16, Key, Skinner, and Beanes were released from the fleet.
+When they arrived in Baltimore that evening, Key completed the poem in his room at the Indian Queen Hotel.
+His untitled and unsigned manuscript was printed as a broadside the next day under the title "Defence of Fort M'Henry", with the notation: "Tune – Anacreon in Heaven".
+This was a popular tune that Key had already used as a setting for his 1805 song "When the Warrior Returns", celebrating American heroes of the First Barbary War.
+It was published in newspapers, first in Baltimore and then across the nation, under the new title The Star-Spangled Banner.
 It was somewhat difficult to sing, yet it became increasingly popular, competing with "Hail, Columbia" (1796) as the de facto national anthem by the time of the Mexican–American War and the American Civil War.
-The song was finally adopted as the American national anthem more than a century after its first publication by Act of Congress in1931 signed by President Herbert Hoover.
+The song was finally adopted as the American national anthem more than a century after its first publication by Act of Congress in 1931, signed by President Herbert Hoover.